pennycake/snake-snake-snake/README.md

 - **Live Counter**: Show/hide snake count
 - **Speed Increase**: Snakes get faster with each fruit
 - **Individual Speeds**: Each snake speeds up independently
-- **Fullscreen**: Press F11 for immersive gameplay

 Settings save automatically when you change them!

-## ⚠️⚠️ Designed for keyboard - preliminary touch controls added, but only default game settings work on mobile ⚠️⚠️